BcomedianC/WordBrain-Solver/README.md

   For larger puzzles, the program runs slowly since it needs to bruteforce a solution
 * Autopopulate grid using webcam
 * When you tell the program that a possible solution is not valid, it does not backtrack, but starts all over.
 Can be slow.
 So redesign algorithm.

+*This is not an active project, so if someone wants to help out with the todos, I would very much appreciate it.*